SublimeText/ScopeNamingGuidelines/documents/000-base-scope.md

   for programming languages containing instructions for a compiler, an interpreter, or similar.
-  Text in such syntaxes usually has special meaning, is not spell-checked and auto completions are enabled
+  Text in such syntaxes usually has special meaning, is not spell-checked and auto completions are enabled.

 - `embedding` special use case for syntaxes that are embedded later into the file.